-The slightly dilapidated medieval centre has a relaxed feel with many pavement cafes and restaurants, especially along the boulevard Gambetta.
-It is best to visit on Saturday market day when the square by the cathedral is humming with activity.
+It is best to visit on Saturday morning - market day, when the square by the cathedral is humming with activity.
 A market is also held on Wednesday mornings.

 Cadurcoum had villas, temples, a theatre, thermal baths and an aqueduct which brought fresh water from the river Vers.
-The Arc de Diane (the main vestige of the Roman baths dating from the 1st and 2nd centuries BC), the sculptures in the Museum Henri Martin and the remains of the theatre (sadly mostly covered by modern municipal buildings) are all that have survived from that era.
+The Arc de Diane (the main vestige of the Roman baths dating from the 1st and 2nd centuries BC), the sculptures in the Museum Henri Martin, and the remains of the amphitheatre (sadly mostly covered by modern municipal buildings) are all that have survived from that era.

 Following the fall of Rome in 415, the conquering Wisigoths progressed rapidly westwards and in 418 were presented, as the result of a treaty with the Romans, with the city of Toulouse and its kingdom of Aquitaine.
 Then in 511 the Franks came from the north and defeated the Wisigoths who were pushed south beyond the Pyrenees.
 Muslim armies invaded from north Africa, displacing the Wisigoths in Spain and by 732 the Muslim armies had progressed north as far as Poitiers, where they were finally defeated and repulsed by the Franks.